TahoeJimbo/ernestine/README.md

 ```

 ### Simple Voicemail
 A brutally simple voicemail client is included, and again, it's probably good for showing how to do FreeSWITCH™ stuff in Lua.
 (Or as a starting point for your own system.)
-It has a long way to go before being antyhing more than useful to me. :-)
+It has a long way to go before being anything more than useful to me. :-)

 ### Other stuff...
-I use a custom set of audio prompts recorded by a friend (a voice over actor), instead of the default FreeSWITCH™ library.
+I use a custom set of audio prompts recorded by a friend (a voice-over actor), instead of the default FreeSWITCH™ library.
 Don't expect any of the voice announcements to work until you adapt them to your own prompts.